NSMBW-Community/NSMBW-Decomp/README.md

 ## Documentation
 You can generate source documentation using [Doxygen](https://www.doxygen.nl/).

-> [!NOTE]
-> Doxygen 1.14 is not yet supported due to incompatible HTML/CSS theme changes.

 1. Install Doxygen.
 2. If not already present, download the [doxygen-awesome-css](https://github.com/jothepro/doxygen-awesome-css) theme and place its contents into the following directory: